We are committed to helping you find your professional calling—that’s why we offer liberal arts & professional studies programs.

 Develop a proficiency in oral, written and mediated communication through a varied curriculum that includes both the classical courses and those that reflect contemporary developments in the field, such as social media.

-Drawing on the foundation of the Humanities and Fine Arts core, this emphasis explores Interpersonal Communication, Advanced Public Speaking, and four electives that include course like Theories of Human Communication and Organizational Communication.
+Drawing on the foundation of the Liberal Arts core, this emphasis explores Interpersonal Communication, Advanced Public Speaking, and four electives that include course like Theories of Human Communication and Organizational Communication.

 Building on the foundation of the Theatre core, this emphasis requires 24 units of coursework in Computer Aided Design, Period Styles of Design, Scenic Design, Lighting and Sound Design, Costume Design and 9 units pursuant to your passion.